 Natural selection examples in effect include:

-That’s all well and good, but thus far we’ve only covered microevolution – changes in a single species over a relatively short period of time.
+That’s all well and good, but thus far we’ve only covered micro-evolution – changes in a single species over a relatively short period of time.

 But you’ve likely heard of theories of whales having evolved from land-based mammals over a course of millions of years.
 And perhaps you’ve heard tales of the humble chicken being one of the closest relatives to the T-Rex?
 How are such drastic transformations possible?

-The answer is macroevolution.
+The answer is macro-evolution.
 Macroevolution isn’t any more complex than microevolution at its core; the exact same principles apply, simply with the causes and effects extrapolated over a much longer period of time.
 Billions of years ago, amphibian-like creatures with the best traits to survive on land slowly evolved into the reptiles we now know as dinosaurs.
 Unlike the Darwin Finches and other examples mentioned previously however, this transformation took millions of years as opposed to merely hundreds.

 Similarly, later mammals returned to an aquatic lifestyle, with the best traits being selected over and over again in a course of millions of years until they became whales.
 Whales are indeed mammals and still share many of the traits commonly associated with land-dwelling mammals such as feeding giving live birth as opposed to laying eggs, feeding their young on milk, breath air with two lungs through their blowholes, which are believed to have adapted from the nostrils traditionally found on land-dwelling creatures.
 A look at the skeleton of a whale will even show they possess underdeveloped hip and leg bones within them that go unused, a leftover artefact from their ancestors.

-So to recap, evolution is the changes of traits within animals through generations caused by the random mixing of DNA when gametes are produced and when the egg is fertilized.
+So to recap, evolution is the changes of traits within animals through generations caused by the random mixing of DNA when gametes are produced and when the egg is fertilised.
 Then, the likelihood of each individual surviving it’s based on how suited to the environment their physical characteristics and traits are, meaning the best adapted creatures are the ones who will pass on their genes and eventually the species will be perfectly adapted to its environment.
 Whenever there has been so much chance in their genetic code that the creature cannot mate those it once could, a new species has officially been formed.
 Stretch this process over millions of years and there can be some drastic changes, such as the evolution of land mammals into whales.

 This is evolution as we understand it today, built upon the concepts and theories proposed by Charles Darwin.
-However, Darwin’s theory of evolution wasn’t the first or only one to have been considered and analyzed by the scientific community.
+However, Darwin’s theory of evolution wasn’t the first or only one to have been considered and analysed by the scientific community.

 The most well known theory of evolution besides Darwin’s belongs to that of Jean-Baptiste Lamarck.
 Lamarck’s theory was centred around the idea of use and misuse.
 Lamarck proposed that a feature of an animal became bigger and stronger the more the creature used that characteristic, with the traits the creature doesn’t use growing weaker and disappearing eventually.
-Believing in a form of memory shared through ancestors (Now often called genetic memory) Lamarck also theorized that the repeated use of a trait would be recorded and that record would be passed onto its child, emphasizing that trait and allowing the child to possess a stronger version of it before ever using it.
-For an example of this, whereas Darwin later theorized that Giraffes with long necks were simply more likely to survive and pass on their traits to their children, Lamarck believed that the Giraffe’s neck grew longer over its lifetime through repeated use and the Giraffe would pass on the memories of that use to its child, ensuring it had a longer neck than its parent.
+Believing in a form of memory shared through ancestors (Now often called genetic memory) Lamarck also theorised that the repeated use of a trait would be recorded and that record would be passed onto its child, emphasising that trait and allowing the child to possess a stronger version of it before ever using it.
+For an example of this, whereas Darwin later theorised that Giraffes with long necks were simply more likely to survive and pass on their traits to their children, Lamarck believed that the Giraffe’s neck grew longer over its lifetime through repeated use and the Giraffe would pass on the memories of that use to its child, ensuring it had a longer neck than its parent.

 Lamarck’s theory of use and misuse and acquired characteristics was later discredited as our increased understanding of genetics showed these ideas have little grounding in reality, whereas as Darwin’s ideas of evolution have been shown to have much more merit on a wide field of scientific subjects.